 The air blowers switch runs through a resistor which alters the power to the blowers.
-A resistor restricts the power running through the heaters electrical system, as you turn the blower switch up the resistors resistance lessens allowing more power to pass through to the blower motor causing the fan to spin faster.
+A resistor restricts the power running through the heaters electrical system.
+When you turn the blower switch up the resistors resistance lessens allowing more power to pass through to the blower motor causing the fan to spin faster.

 At the rear there are exit vents to the outside.
-They are in an area of low pressure when the car is moving, and so extract air, thus giving a constant through-flow.
+When the car is moving these vents allow air to pass through giving a constant through-flow.

 The most common fault with regards heating blower systems is the blowers stop working on all the different settings.
 This is normally due to the resistor burning out.
 Another common fault can be wiring to either the resistor or blower motor.
 They can become warm and over time cause a poor connection.
 In extreme circumstances this can cause a burning smell and will require early investigation to rectify any potential fire hazard from occurring.